GabeOchieng/python_daraja_api/README.md

 - WIP (pre-alpha).

 ## why re-inventing the wheel?
-- yeah they exists "many" daraja api python libraries, but none of them suited my project needs are trying to tweek them just ended up with almost not meeting my deadline.
+- They exists "many" daraja api python libraries, but none of them suited my project needs, and are trying to tweek them just ended up with almost not meeting my deadlines.

 ## Contributions
-- Highly welcomed, documenting(please someone!), bug fixes and new features, got some time on you, write the b2b api client!!!.
+- Highly welcomed, documenting(please someone!), bug fixes and new features, got some time on you, write the b2b api client.

 ## Work Done
 - [x] Generate Auth Token.